skoope-code/DSiPhotoSync-for-TWLMenu/README.md

 setup.
 > DISCLAIMER: This app is not affiliated with TWiLightMenu++ in any way.

+## What this app does
-It scans the SD card's `DCIM` folder (where the DSi camera writes JPEGs when you shoot to SD), decodes each photo, downscales it to fit TWiLight's top-screen photo limit (208×156 max), and writes a PNG into:
+When opened, the app scans the SD card's `DCIM` folder (where the DSi camera writes JPEGs when you shoot to SD), decodes each photo, downscales it to fit TWiLight's top-screen photo limit (208×156 max), and writes a PNG into: